-Dynamic Workflow Model
+Dynamic Definition Model

 In most parts of this documentation and our example, the model is static.
 At development time, we define the model, the steps, and the properties of each step.
 However, in some cases, we need to create a dynamic model.
 For example, we may have a separate editor outside the workflow designer that allows the user to define steps, etc. This issue also applies to simpler scenarios, such as dynamic choices in a dropdown.
 This article explains how to handle these scenarios.